 Join The Dallas Way at the Historian level - your gift would have the potential to scan and make available approximately 250-300 pages of our history in the UNT archives.
 A one year membership.

 WHY WE NEED, AND ASK FOR, MONEY

-We sometimes hear: “We are thrilled about all The Dallas Way is doing to preserve the history of the LGBT community of Dallas over the last several decades, but how does that cost money?
+We sometimes hear: “We are thrilled about all The Dallas Way is doing to preserve the history of the LGBTQ community of Dallas over the last several decades, but how does that cost money?
 How is the money collected by The Dallas way to be spent?